prem-muthedath/qcheck-original/README.md

 it is simple & short, yet has all the key features of QuickCheck today.

 Authors:
-  - most code from Hughes' paper (see REF).
+  - most core code from Hughes' paper (see REF).
   - docs, code (some modified), ideas sourced from QuickCheck @ hackage.
   - Prem Muthedath: test code, code to run QuickCheck, cabal packaging, docs.